 Step into the mesmerizing and ancient world of Chinese zither music with Menghua Guan as she plays enchanting traditional melodies and contemporary compositions.
 Chinese zither (Guzheng) is a 21-string plucked instrument and has more than 2,500 years of history.

-Head to Wrigley Field to watch the Cubs take on the Pirates and host a new ballpark celebration for AAPI Heritage Month.
-Purchase the AAPI Heritage Celebration Special Ticket Offer to receive a limited-edition shirt along with admission to the game.
+Head to Wrigley Field to watch the Chicago Cubs take on the Colorado Rockies and host a ballpark celebration for AAPI Heritage Month.
+Purchase the AAPI Heritage Celebration Special Ticket Offer to receive a limited-edition jersey with your admission to the game.

 Exhibits & museums celebrating Asian culture